OpenSPP/documentation/docs/glossary.rst

    Grievance redress mechanism (GRM)
        A formalized way to accept, sort, assess, and resolve :term:`complaint<complaint>`, :term:`appeals<appeals>`, and queries from the program :term:`beneficiaries<beneficiaries>` and other stakeholders.
-The GRM is composed of a set of institutional structures, mandated rules, procedures, and processes through which :term:`complaint<complaint>`, :term:`appeals<appeals>`, and queries about the :term:`social protection<social protection>` program(s) are resolved.
+The GRM is composed of a set of institutional structures, mandated rules, procedures, and processes through which complaints, appeals, and queries about the :term:`social protection<social protection>` program(s) are resolved.

        | 🇫🇷 Mécanisme de gestion des réclamations (MGR)
        | 🇪🇸 Mecanismo de quejas y reclamos (MQR)